Schema-First Telemetry in Go: A New Approach to Observability

 telemetry.Record(ctx, rc) // now includes shard_id

-From the developer’s perspective, adding this field was a small change to the struct (one extra line in IDL, and using the new field in code).
-From the system’s perspective, however, a lot more is happening behind the scenes to make this seamless and safe – which brings us to the telemetry lifecycle in a schema-first model.
+From the developer’s side, adding the field was a small change: one extra line in the IDL, plus using the new field in code.
+From the system’s side, a lot more happens behind the scenes to keep it seamless and safe.
+That is the telemetry lifecycle in a schema-first model.

 Telemetry Lifecycle in a Schema-First Model